zacharyehren/doorchat/README.md

 ## Doorchat
 Get connected with all of your favorite folks at Doordash!

+Doorchat is a chat app built through AngularJS.

 ## Configuration

 The project uses Node to run a JS server in development.